xpnteam/xpnet/README.md

 XPNet is a new project and there are a ton of ways it could be improved.
-At present, someone with a fair amount of experience with .NET, DLLs and dependencies, and software deployment, or who is willing to jump in and learn those things, can use XPNet develop a plugin that reads and writes DataRefs and does scheduled background processing (such as communicating on a network or serial port).
+At present, someone with a fair amount of experience with .NET, DLLs and dependencies, and software deployment, or who is willing to jump in and learn those things, can use XPNet to develop a plugin that reads and writes DataRefs and does scheduled background processing (such as communicating on a network or serial port).
 XPNet is being used in the development of just such a plugin.